(Updated May 29, 2019)

 Political Gabfest – A Slate Magazine product produced in roundtable fashion.
 Hot topics with lots of behind the scenes info (from a reporter’s perspective).
 Informative, sometimes raucous, not afraid to challenge each other.
 One of my “alternate perspective” listens.

-Hardcore History – Another Dan Carlin project, this one devoted to deep dives on the personalities, places, and events that matter in history.
+Hardcore History – Dan Carlin, a well known commentator (for lack of a better description) takes us on deep dives into the personalities, places, and events that matter in history.
 The episodes can run to several hours, but the posts are months apart so there is plenty of time to take them in at your own pace.
 Ancient history and wars, 20th Century turning points that led us to where we are today, and usually … what might have been.

 Radio Diaries – Lots of interesting personal stories here, some in the context of significant events in history, others more about the common man.
 How did Studs Terkel get the information for his oral history project, and how were classic cellist Pablo Casals and blues master Robert Johnson connected on one very special day in music?

 PTI – Tony Kornheiser and Michael Wilbon go rapid fire through current sports action and issues in a I’m-your—best-pal-but-you-don’t-have-a-clue-what-you’re-talking-about manner in this ESPN product.
 Informative and entertaining, if you’re a sports head.